-Furthermore, there’s a prevalent message that we need hundreds of grams of carbohydrate per day if we are physically active.
+Furthermore, there’s a common message that we need hundreds of grams of carbohydrate per day if we are physically active.

 However, this isn’t strictly true, and the idea of carbs being essential for energy is incorrect.

 In fact, some research asserts that being keto-adapted can have substantial performance benefits in sports and for athletes.